 Syracuse, New York

 Syracuse is a city in New York State.
 It is the fifth largest city in the state by population.
-As of August of 2021, the city’s population was 148,620.
-Its metro area has a population of around five hundred thousand.
-The exact amount is dependent on how exactly to define the metro area.
+As of May 2023, the city’s population was estimated at 148,000.
+The Syracuse Metropolitan area had a population of around five hundred thousand.
+The exact amount depends on the parameters of the metro area.
 Syracuse is perhaps the only city in upstate New York that has seen a slight population increase, reversing a trend of several decades.

-Syracuse is in Onondaga County and serves as the “county seat”.
+Syracuse serves as the “county seat” of Onondaga County.
 All county government offices are located in Syracuse.
 The city serves the entire Central New York region, a large part of the North Country region, and part of the Finger Lakes region.
 Syracuse was incorporated in 1847 and named after the historic Sicilian coastal city.
 The southern shore of Onondaga Lake forms the city’s northwestern border.

 Traffic Tickets in Syracuse, New York

 The Syracuse City Court is a busy court and has around ten judges.
 City courts have criminal jurisdiction over misdemeanors (that carry a term of imprisonment of no more than one year) and handle civil matters where the amount of money in dispute is less than $15,000.
 City courts also handle traffic violations.
 The Syracuse City Court has a large caseload of traffic related cases due to the highways that traverse the city boundaries.